 The 2007 ISO General Assembly Open Session on International Standards and Public Policy addressed important dynamics confronting the ISO community — the relationship between ISO standards and public policy as well as the unique needs and concerns of one major class of ISO standards users, namely, governments.
 ISO's sister organization IEC, responsible for electrotechnical standardization, applauds the initiative and wishes to co-operate with ISO to develop common ISO/IEC principles and guidance to technical committees of both organizations.
 It is a reasonable goal that ISO and IEC wish to make their portfolio of standards more visible to public authorities and, equally important, ensure that its standards address the relevant needs and concerns of the public authorities.
 This will support their global relevance and applicability worldwide, as it has been shown that ISO and IEC standards are capable of providing valuable support to the implementation of public policy.
 ISO and IEC have been and will continue to be effective providers of voluntary standards that support the programs of government authorities, who need standards that meet the WTO TBT criteria and that support technical regulations and/or procurement actions.

 It should be noted that, as private, voluntary organizations, ISO and IEC themselves are not directly representative of government interests.
 ISO and IEC consensus on ISO and IEC standards reflects agreement across a range of stakeholders at the standard drafting level, AND it reflects a consensus across national standards bodies at the approval level.
-National positions on ISO or IEC standards are not necessarily government positions, although government experts may participate in developing these positions with their counterparts from the private sector.
+National positions on ISO or IEC standards are not necessarily government positions, although government Experts may participate in developing these positions with their counterparts from the private sector.

 The following set of principles has been established to guide ISO and IEC committees developing standards related to or supporting public policy initiatives.
 These principles will ensure that ISO and IEC standards can properly support and be used by public authorities.